dariader/bird_and_climate/README.md

 3) Deploys on local server on heroku (while this is free)
 4) Code checks: flake8 (https://melevir.medium.com/pycharm-loves-flake-671c7fac4f52)
 5) jenkins autotest on github (https://www.jenkins.io/solutions/python/)
+_Birds and climate part_

 App UI:
-1) map depicting climate in UK
+1) map depicting climate in Cyprus
 2) selector to choose bird species
-3) Filter the climate data to compare 1970 and 2010.

 Data processing:
-1) no data is stored, it is retrieved and processed on the fly each time
+1) no data is stored, it is retrieved and processed on the fly each time the container is created
 1) get climate and bird data
 2) merge by dates as precise as possible
 3) make pivot tables, where climate condition is rows and bird species are columns